Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process

 \subsection{Isomorphism property - proof of Theorem \ref{thm:isomorphism}}

 Let us denote $N_\Theta := I_\Theta^* I_\Theta$.
-Unlike the case where $L^2_\mu$ is chosen as co-domain, this is a pseudo-differential operator on $M^{\text{int}}$ which does {\bf not} extend to any simple neighbourhood of $M$.
+As previously pointed out in Remark \ref{remark:themuaffair}, unlike the case where $L^2_\mu$ (for $\mu$ the symplectic measure from Sec. \ref{ssec:linearization}) is chosen as co-domain for $I_\Theta$, $N_\Theta$ is a pseudo-differential operator on $M^{\text{int}}$ which does {\bf not} extend to any simple neighbourhood of $M$.
 Understanding such an operator will require taking care of interior and boundary behavior separately.
 The interior behavior is well-known and holds in a broad range of cases, while the boundary behavior makes use of the recent results of \cite{M}.
 The range of applicability of \cite{M} is geodesic disks of constant curvature, and although what follows could apply to this class of surfaces, we will restrict to the Euclidean disk for simplicity.